keeperdog/docs-vuepress/docs/guide/README.md

 I expect the annual total package to be between 650000 to 750000.
 It's best to have stock options.
 Stocks give me a strong sense of belonging。

-If this is the right job for me, I am sure we can come to an agreement on salary
+To be frank and open with you, If this is the right job for me, I am sure we can come to an agreement on salary

 ## 一则英文小笑话